ampproject/amphtml/spec/amp-framework-hosting.md

   - `/amp_preconnect_polyfill_404_or_other_error_expected._Do_not_worry_about_it` - `text/html`

   A complete list of files in each AMP release can be found in `files.txt`, for example `https://cdn.ampproject.org/files.txt`.
+- `cache-control`: The AMP framework hosted from versioned URLs should be "immutable"; users should expect to find the same content from these URLs for as long as the URLs are active.
+Long cache times are appropriate.
+On the other hand, the AMP framework hosted from versionless URLs should be served with relatively short cache times so that minimal time is required for your latest update to reach all users.
+  - Versioned URL example: `cdn.ampproject.org` sets a 1 year client cache time on resources served under `cdn.ampproject.org/rtv/<rtv>`: `cache-control: public, max-age=31536000`.
+  - Versionless URL example: `cdn.ampproject.org` sets a 50 minute client cache time for resources served from versionless URLs, but also allows a long 2 week stale-while-revalidate time in the event that versionless URLs experience an outage: `cache-control: private, max-age=3000, stale-while-revalidate=1206600`.